Warriors (arc): Critical reception

 One reviewer, commenting on Forest of Secrets, compared the "huge cast" to that of a Greek drama, and a reviewer for Booklist praised the novel's plot elements, which created "another dynamic episode sure to please series fans".
 A reviewer for Horn Book Review praised the author's ability to balance the conflicts and everyday lives of the Clan cats, and a reviewer for Children's Literature wrote that the book "is filled with intrigue and adventure".
 The series' realism also means that it contains a relatively large amount of violence, with one critic stating that it is "not for the faint of heart".

 Rising Storm was mostly well received by critics.
 In one review by Booklist, the reviewer calls the novel suspenseful, also noting how the story echoes the journey to maturity.
 Another review, by VOYA, noted that while the books lacks humor and depth, there was still appeal in the hidden world of the warrior cats.
 A BookLoons review particularly praised the ending, calling it a cliffhanger.
 However, Children's Literature was not as positive, saying it was getting hard to remember all of the characters' relatives and leaders.

 A review by Horn Book Review for both Rising Storm and A Dangerous Path was positive, writing "The fourth and fifth entries in the series continue the development of the complex, dynamic characters".

 A Dangerous Path received a positive reception from Bookloons, with a reviewer praising the rising tension in the book.
-A reviewer for Booklist called the book exciting and praised the fast pace, writing "Hunter maintains the established characterizations of her sentient cats, who still retain their feline natures.
+A reviewer for Booklist called the book exciting and praised the fast pace, writing that "Hunter maintains the established characterizations of her sentient cats, who still retain their feline natures.
 With compelling intrigue and fast-paced actions, this is one of the most exciting books in the series".

-The Darkest Hour received universal praise, and is regarded as one of the best books of the series.
-It garnered praise from Hilary Williamson, who wrote: "The Darkest Hour is the best yet in this thrilling series of feline adventure, that also stresses the importance of caring and community".
+The Darkest Hour received universal praise and is regarded as one of the best books of the series.
+It garnered praise from Hilary Williamson, who wrote, "The Darkest Hour is the best yet in this thrilling series of feline adventure, that also stresses the importance of caring and community".
 Booklist calls The Darkest Hour "tension-filled".